 The easiest type of company to register is a sole proprietorship which only costs RM30 if you use your own name (as per your Identification Card).
 If you choose to use a trade name or have a partner that you’d like to register your business with then the fee will be RM60.
 If you’re still unsure which type of business you should register as, we recommend checking out our article on the different types of business entities in Malaysia.

-Once you’ve registered your side business, it will be recorded on Form B (the same form you have to use when filing your taxes) for individuals who are carrying on business activities.
-Both your employment and business income can be captured on this form.
-In this form, you’ll be able to claim for business expensesthat you wouldn’t otherwise have been able to without registering your business.
-For instance, you may offset expenses such as interests on a business loan and repairs on vehicles used for business purposes.
-All of which you cannot do without registering as a business beforehand.
-To find out if your tax has been deducted properly, an income tax calculator can help you to do just that.
+Once you’ve registered your side business, it will be recorded on Form B; both your employment and business income can be captured on this form.
+In this form, you’ll be able to claim for business expenses that you wouldn’t otherwise have been able to without registering your business.
+For instance, you may offset expenses such as interests on a business loan and repairs on vehicles used for business purposes – all of which you cannot do without registering as a business beforehand.

-- You may claim for web maintenance fees, domain renewal, web consultant fees, internet fees and equipment, server rental as well as utilities and etc.
+- You may claim for web maintenance fees, domain renewal, web consultant fees, internet fees and equipment, server rental as well as utilities, etc.

 - You are not allowed to claim for personal, domestic utilities like your water bill, for example.